-The blended rate used to measure the June 30, 2021 total OPEB liability consists of the 20-year Municipal G.O.
-Bond AA Index rate of 1.92% as of June 30, 2021, as reported by Fidelity, when prefunding assets are not available to pay benefits, and 6.00% when prefunding assets are available to pay benefits.
+The blended rate used to measure the June 30, 2023 total OPEB liability consists of the 20-year Municipal G.O.
+Bond AA Index rate of 3.86% as of June 30, 2023, as reported by Fidelity, when prefunding assets are not available to pay benefits, and 6.00% when prefunding assets are available to pay benefits.
 The cash flow projections used to calculate the blended discount rate were developed assuming that prefunding agreements in which actuarially determined normal costs are shared between employees and the State will continue and that the required contributions will be made on time and as scheduled in future years.
-The actuarial valuation as of June 30, 2021 includes the impact of the temporary suspensions of employee contributions under the Personal Leave Program that was in effect during the fiscal years ended June 30, 2021.
+The Personal Leave Program (PLP 2020) resulted in a suspension of active member prefunding contributions for plan years end June 30, 2021, and June 30, 2022, for the bargaining units and Judicial employees groups with pre-funding agreements.
+Subsequent to the adoption of PLP 2020, member contributions for plan year end June 30, 2022, were reinstated for the SEIU and BU 12 groups.
+Effective as of June 30, 2021, member contributions for plan year end June 30, 2022, were reinstated for all actuarial valuation groups with pre-funding policies.
 The prefunding agreements are subject to collective bargaining and legislative approval.
 Detailed information on the blended discount rates by valuation group is available in the State of California Retiree Health Benefits Program GASB Nos.
-74 and 75 Actuarial Valuation Report as of June 30, 2021 on the State Controller's Office website, at www.sco.ca.gov.
+74 and 75 Actuarial Valuation Report as of June 30, 2022 on the State Controller's Office website, at www.sco.ca.gov.